Pressure Cooker Fish in a Packet (Pesce al Cartoccio)

 - Fold your paper packet.

-- Next, cut a long piece of tin-foil and wrap the paper packet snugly inside the tin foil.
+- Next, cut a long piece of foil and wrap the paper packet snugly inside the tin foil.

 - Prepare pressure cooker by pouring in two cups of water, and the steamer basket.
-You can cook about two fillets at a time or, if you have a tall pressure cooker like me, you can make a second layer using another steamer basket or trivet - just make sure that the packets have space all around for the steam to come in contact with and heat them.
+You can cook about two fillets at a time, or if using a tall pressure cooker, make a second layer using another steamer basket or trivet - just make sure that the packets have space all around for the steam to come in contact with and heat them.

 - Take out the packets and slide the parchment paper packet out of the tin foil onto individual plates.